 Online Lenders

-As mentioned before, online lenders utilize an online application process to encourage speedier applications and funding times.
-And while not all banks offer pre-qualification, most online lenders do, and you can get prequalified in a matter of minutes.
+As mentioned before, online lenders use an online application process to encourage speedier applications and funding times.
+And while not all banks offer prequalification, most online lenders do, and you can get prequalified in a matter of minutes.

 There are several online lending platforms, so you'll have no shortage of choices to pick from.
-Some online lenders might be peer-to-peer platforms, meaning individual investors pool their money to offer you a loan.
-Others might be more like go-betweens with third-party lenders.
+Some online lenders are peer-to-peer platforms, meaning individual investors pool their money to offer you a loan.
+Others are more like go-betweens with third-party lenders.
 It's often a good idea to prequalify with multiple lenders so you can compare their terms and rates.

 Credit Union